 If the intent of the voter is clear, the Board agent should not allow the ballot to be challenged.
 However, if a party's challenge to the interpretation of the ballot is based on good cause, the Board agent should segregate the ballot and the ballot should be listed on the tally as a challenged ballot.
-Should such ballots be determinative or be among determinative challenged ballots, they should be photocopied at the voting place, if possible, and copies given to the parties.
+Should such ballots be determinative or be among determinative challenged ballots, they should be photocopied front and back (or photographed/scanned using the agent's Agency-issued cell phone) at the voting place, if possible, and copies given to the parties.
 (In the event it is not possible to provide copies to the parties at the election and the parties wish to examine the ballots during the course of a postelection investigation, see Sec.
 11344.1 regarding the procedure to be followed.)
 Thereafter, the Board agent should place the questioned interpretation ballots in an envelope reserved exclusively for them.
 Sec.
 11340.9(a).
-Because it may be necessary to examine such ballots during a postelection investigation, these ballots should be kept segregated from other challenged ballots.
+Because it may be necessary to examine such ballots during a postelection investigation, these ballots should be kept segregated from other challenged ballots, although they must be safeguarded in the same manner as other challenged ballots.
 During any examination of questioned interpretation ballots, including by Agency personnel, during the postelection investigation, the parties should be given the opportunity to be present.
 Sec.
 11344.1.